 Why are these changes being made?

 - The external exams which students take are changing.
 New 9-1 GCSE qualifications have been introduced in England and the Bailiwick.
 The higher grades have been divided to allow employers and universities to distinguish better between candidates, with the new Grade 9 set above the current A*.
 The new 9-1 GCSEs are broader and more rigorous, providing the best possible preparation for post-16 education.
 The new grading system has led to a shift from a grade C (4) to the equivalent of a high C or low B (5) as the standard benchmark for many sixth forms, further education colleges and employers.
 Students in the Bailiwick cannot afford to have lower standards set than their English counterparts.

 What will our performance measures look like?

-- The new performance measures will be similar, but not identical, to those now used in England.
+- The new performance measures will be similar, but not identical, to those now used in other jurisdictions such as England.
 Guernsey's new headline measure, known as Attainment 8, is calculated using the grades achieved by each student in the subjects shown in the graphic on this page, which are then averaged across all students to give the score for the school.

 - The new performance measures bring several benefits.
 There is an incentive to focus on attainment in a broader range of eight subjects rather than five.
 Every child, regardless of ability, contributes equally to a school's score.
 Schools are not incentivised to improve their performance by focussing disproportionately on students near the C - D grade borderline.
 Students improving from the equivalent of G to F or from D to C or from A to A* will all impact the new measurement equally.